 2. Types of Roma Pass

-Roma Pass - 2 days
+Rome Pass 2 days

-Roma Pass - 3 days
+Rome Pass 3 days

-The main advantage of the Roma Pass is the 20% discount on admission to museums and monuments, but perhaps because of your age or profession you already have that discount without the Roma Pass.
+The main advantage of the Roma Pass is the 20% discount on admission to museums and monuments, but perhaps because of your age or profession you already have this discount without the Roma Pass.
 For example, EU citizens between 18 and 24 years old already have a discount for the Colosseum, so the Roma Pass would not be of any use to them, as the discounts are NOT cumulative.

 Waiting time at tourist attractions